Secure cumulative knowledge memories, immutable transactional log research & development since 1985

 Practicality

 Although Accumulog and Locational State Theory combine to create novel and sometimes complex concepts, the development of Accumulogs has been directed towards eminently practical applications.
-Data streams are generated by:

 • ongoing activity implementation (such as a production system or project)